opentable/octopress/source/_posts/2013-08-05-using-vagrant-to-work-with-elasticsearch-on-your-local-machine.markdown

   		"unassigned_shards" : 0
 	}

 USing this method, we can continue to spin up as many instances as we need to replicate different scenarios or testing conditions.
 Vagrant has made this very easy to do.
-If you want a copy of the scripts to do try this yourself, then you can find them on my [github repository]().
+If you want a copy of the Vagrantfiles and Puppet modules to try this yourself, then you can find them on my [github repository]().
 The scripts are available under the [MIT]().